embedthis/ioto-doc/docs/aws/device-clouds.md

 A device cloud stores device data and manages communications with your devices.
 By aggregating critical device data in one place, you can more easily manage your devices and extract important data analytics and intelligence from your device pool.

-When creating device clouds, the builder will create the necessary resources including a DynamoDB device database and service Lambda function in your AWS account.
+When creating device clouds, the Builder will create the necessary AWS resources including a DynamoDB device database and service Lambda function in your AWS account.

 You can create one or more device clouds to segment your products and devices.

 ## Data Privacy

 The Device Cloud is created in your AWS account so you have total control and privacy regarding your device data.
 Device data goes directly from your devices to the Device Cloud in your account.
 The device data is not sent through EmbedThis servers or other AWS accounts.
-This is important as jurisdictions are increasingly requiring that data only be stored, processed and managed locally.
+This is important as governments are increasingly requiring that data only be stored, processed and managed locally.

-Unlike other IoT services which store your device data in servers in their account, Ioto provides decreased latency by locating device data in your account in a region of your choosing.
+Unlike other IoT services which store your device data in servers in their account, Ioto provides decreased latency by locating device data in your AWS account in a nearby region of your choosing.
 This lowers cost and boosts performance of your cloud-based management solution.

 ## Device Cloud Services

 The Ioto device cloud offers the following:

-* Automatically provision Ioto-based devices with certificates for secure communications.
+* Automatically provision Ioto-based devices with X.509 certificates for secure communications.
 * Setup MQTT communications between devices and the cloud.
 * Create and maintain a cloud-based device database store for centralized management and analytics.
-* Transparently create, manage and rotate dedicated AWS IAM access keys for each device.
+* Transparently create and manage dedicated AWS IAM access keys for each device.

 ## Device Certificates